rif42/Falcon-Perception-Experiment/README.md

 > *"Extract the text content from this image."* → text / latex formulas / html table ...

+# Report for P0-safety experiments

+Falcon is relatively fast for its size, but it really depends on the image size (yes you can feed it any image size).
+The memory requirement also doubles as the images get bigger, bcs sometimes i get memory error when inferencing 1024px img.

+Falcon can only do one class detection for a single pass.
+To detect multiple classes of objects, i made `perception_multi.py`.
+It works by simply looping the inference of the image with the classes we inputted, then merge all the bounding boxes in the final image.

+Falcon can do single positive object detection quite well, roughly on par with our current model.
+But it struggles a lot on negative class, so its really not feasible if we want to use negative classes

 ## Contents
 - [Quick Start](#quick-start)